Unicode migration¶

 While Python 3.7 and newer use UTF-8 mode by default, it does not set up an error handler for UnicodeDecodeError.

-As it happens, some older tools output ISO-8859-1 characters hard-coded and these aren’t valid UTF-8 sequences, and even newer Python versions need error handlers to not fail:
+Also, some older tools output ISO-8859-1 characters These aren’t valid UTF-8 sequences.
+For all Python versions, we need to use error handlers to handle them:

 echo -e "\0262" # ISO-8859-1 for: "²"